hhercules/landingpage/vsphere/PCF-NSX-Cookbook.md

 - Create a new monitor for "http-routers", keep the defaults
 - Set the Type to "HTTP"
+- Set the Method to "GET"
+- Set the URL to "/health"
 - Create a new monitor for "tcp-routers", keep the defaults
 - Set the type to "HTTP"
 - Set the Method to "GET"